Much Better Adventures

 Koh Ker

-Set amidst landscaped tropical gardens, you'll stay at either the Kor Ker Temples Garden Hotel (2023 departures) or the Preah Vihear Boutique Hotel (2024 departures).
-Both are great spots to relax into the rural vibes or take a dip in the pool.
+Set amidst landscaped tropical gardens, you'll stay at Preah Vihear Boutique Hotel.
+A great spot to relax into the rural vibes or take a dip in the pool.
 The twin-share rooms have private bathrooms and either pool or garden views and all have a balcony or terrace.

 Phnom Kulen